 \subsubsection{Fact-Checking}

-To demonstrate the usefulness of our method, we show that REMOD can be integrated into a fact-checking pipeline using existing, off-the-shelf tools to verify online discourse claims annotated using the ClaimReview standard.
+To demonstrate the usefulness of our method, we show that REMOD can be integrated as the first step of a fact-checking pipeline using existing, off-the-shelf tools to verify online discourse claims annotated using the ClaimReview standard.
 To perform fact-checking, we rely on the work of Shiralkar et al.~\cite{shiralkar2017finding}, who provide open-source implementations of several fact-checking algorithms\footnote{\url{https://github.com/shiralkarprashant/knowledgestream}}.
 These algorithms can be used to assess the truthfulness of a statement, but of course any tool that takes RDF triple in input could be used as well.
-To extract relation from ClaimReview snippets, we used the deep neural network classifier, which was the most successful classifier from the prior step and fed the extracted triples into the fact-checker.
+To extract relations from ClaimReview snippets, we used the deep neural network classifier, which was the most successful classifier from the prior step, and feed the extracted triples into the fact-checker.

 Of course, when integrating two distinct tools one has to make sure that any error originating in the first tool does not affect the performance of the second tool.
 Therefore, to avoid cascading errors we removed some claims from our dataset.
 We removed two types of errors.
 First, we removed any claim where the relation was misclassified, to avoid feeding inaccurate inputs into the fact-checker.
 Second, FRED is not always able to link both the subject and object entities to DBpedia, which is a requirement for using the fact-checking algorithms of~\citet{shiralkar2017finding}.
 Thus we also removed claims that did not have both the subject or object linked to the DBpedia ontology.
 Of the original 28 claims, this filtering resulted in 13 remaining ClaimReview claims used in our evaluation.